 The final selection is approved by the Police Adviser.
 The selection of the UN Police components leadership on the levels P-5 and D-1 will require additional endorsement of Under-Secretary-General for Peacekeeping Operations and selection of D-2 post requires the approval of the Secretary-General.
 Once a candidate is selected, the Police Division informs the Permanent Mission, which subsequently informs the candidate.

-5. Mission deployment: The deployment of the selected officers to the Mission is regulated by the relevant guidance and implemented by the UN Office of Human Resources Management (OHRM) (in regard to the selection of UN Headquarters staff) or the Department of Field Support/Field Personnel Division (DFS/FPD) (in regard to the field personnel).
-The Police Contributing Countries (PCCs) should facilitate the release of the selected officers from their duties in the national police service and process all necessary administrative formalities.
-Selected candidates need to provide a medical clearance form (MS-2), as well as other required documentation [link to all required documentation].
+5. Mission deployment: The deployment of the selected officers to the Mission is regulated by the relevant guidance and implemented by the UN Executive Office of Human Resources Management (OHRM) (regarding the selection of UN Headquarters staff) or the field mission and a Regional Support Center Department of Field Support/Field Personnel Division (DFS/FPD) (regarding the field personnel).
+The Police Contributing Countries (PCCs) should facilitate the release of the selected officers from their national police service duties and process all necessary administrative formalities.
+The above UN pillars process all essential administrative formalities regarding the officers chosen, including disciplinary and medical clearances, visa issuance (when applicable, travel arrangements, etc. Selected candidates need to provide a medical clearance form (MS-2) and other required documentation [link to all required documentation].
 Upon clearance from the Medical Services Division, the Police Division requests the Department of Field Support and the Mission to organize the travel and Visa arrangements.

 5. Extension: The initial appointment of one year for this category in the field can be extended one year at a time and should not exceed four years.
-The request of extension from the mission has to confirm that the officer has received a ‘fully satisfactory/fully competent’ performance appraisal.
-For all subsequent requests a performance appraisal of ‘exceeds expectations’ is required.
-For police officers serving as staff members at United Nations Headquarters in New York the initial appointment will be two years.
-Otherwise the same rules apply for extension.
+The request for an extension from the mission confirms that the officer has received a ‘fully satisfactory/fully competent’ performance appraisal.
+For all subsequent requests, a performance appraisal of ‘exceeds expectations’ is required.
+The initial appointment will be two years for police officers serving as staff members at the United Nations Headquarters in New York.
+Otherwise, the same rules apply for an extension.